dsnezhkov/amoeba/README.md

 in an all-stock transaction, uniting two premier companies to create one of
 ----

-        >>>  Merger Agreement ) pursuant to which the Company will acquire Important Corp
+        >>> Merger Agreement) pursuant to which the Company will acquire Important Corp

 -- Context --